Dover Lifeboat Station

-The station currently operates a All-weather lifeboat, 17-09 City of London II (ON 1220), on station since 1997.
+The station currently operates a All-weather lifeboat.

 History

 In a report to the House of Commons, 1,573 vessels were reported stranded or wrecked off Dover between 1833 and 1835, with 1,714 persons drowned.

 The 'Dover Humane and Shipwreck Institution' was established, and a self-righting lifeboat was commissioned from local shipbuilder Elvin.
 A 37-foot (11m) self-righting 'Puling and Sailing' (P&S) lifeboat, one with sails and (12) oars, was placed on service in 1837, kept near North's Battery, and was in operation until 1853.

 A replacement lifeboat was commissioned in 1853, built by Mr T. C. Clarkson of London.
 A smaller boat, 28-feet long, rowing 6 oars, and weighing just 27cwt.
 Two years later, the RNLI was invited to take over the management of the Dover lifeboat, which was agreed.
 The Clarkson lifeboat was modified to the standards of the lifeboats.